UniformCSS/UniformCSS/README.md

 ## Documentation

-For full documentation, please visit [uniformcss.com](https://uniformcss.com/).
+To learn more about customization options and get access to the full documentation, please visit [uniformcss.com](https://uniformcss.com/).

+### Playground

+To try out UniformCSS on codepen, please visit [playground](https://codepen.io/ThinkUniform/pen/poNNqaE).

 ## Community